inventid/rfid-reader2keyboard/README.md

 The latter one should be used by clients.
 Alternatively, you can run `mvn clean install exec:java` to execute things directly from the CLI.

+## Using USB extension cables

+Generally, just don't.
+These cables may have all kind of issues.
+Especially USB readers are really vulnerable for this, since they need sufficient power to create a field where the RFID tag can operate in.
+In you want to use an extension cable, please use a powered USB hub.
+These ensure that the voltage on high enough for the reader to function.

 ## Releases

 Any successful merge to `master` is automatically available on the [Github release page](https://github.com/inventid/rfid-reader2keyboard/releases).